cfe-lab/MiSeqQCReport/CONTRIBUTING.md

     * `RunInfo.xml`
     * `runParameters.xml` or `RunParameters.xml`
     * `needsprocessing`
-3. Edit `Settings.pm` and make sure that `raw_data_path` points at your raw data folder.
+3. Look at the `.conf` file in the `install` folder, and set those environment variables on your workstation.
+4. Build the docker image from the source code, or pull the latest.
-4. Create records in lab_miseq_run for each run that you are going to upload.
+5. Create records in lab_miseq_run for each run that you are going to upload.
-5. Execute the Perl scripts upload_QC_data_for_pending_miseq_runs.pl and 0_generate_QC_reports_DRIVER.pl.
+6. Run the docker image, as configured in the `.service` file in the `install` folder.

 ## Running the Software on the Server ##
-The reports are currently run on a virtual machine by a certain user, and then displayed on the local network.
-They are scheduled under that virtual machine's user's crontab at 8:00 AM each day.
-You can see the tasks by logging in as that user and then typing `crontab -l`.
-For the IP addresses of the machine, and the user as whom you must log on, ask your supervisor.
+The reports are no longer run, and the uploads are run on a docker host.
+See the `install` folder for all the details.

 ### Releases ###
 This section assumes you already have a working server up and running, and you